-For a sports bar straight out of the American South (yeehaw), set yours sights on WingHAÜS by Bavarian.
+For a sports bar straight out of the American South (yeehaw), set your sights on WingHAÜS by Bavarian.
 With a focus on wings, the bar’s nostalgic signage and vintage sports memorabilia give off some serious Texan diner vibes, so lasso the gang and prepare to drink like they do down in cowboy country.
-Pair one of the forty beers on tap with wings drenched in one of eight dipping sauces, with heat ranging from traditional to face melting (if you’re looking for something that burns).
-Burn off the carbs with a round of foosball while you watch the game on one of 20 odd big screen TVs, and celebrate the end of a hectic work week.
+Pair one of the forty beers on tap with wings drenched in one of eight dipping sauces, with heat ranging from traditional to face-melting.
+Burn off the carbs with a round of foosball while you watch the game on one of 20-odd big screen TVs.

 The Boundary Hotel